openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 The binding can now automatically determines the broadcast groups between the modem and linked devices, based on their all-link databases.

 By default, the binding only sends direct messages to the intended device to update its state, leaving the state of the related devices unchanged.
-Whenever the bridge parameter `deviceSyncEnabled` is set to `true`, broadcast messages for supported Insteon commands (e.g. on/off, bright/dim, manual change) are sent to all responders of a given group, updating all related devices in one request.
+Whenever the bridge related device synchronization parameter `deviceSyncEnabled` is set to `true`, broadcast messages for supported Insteon commands (e.g. on/off, bright/dim, manual change) are sent to all responders of a given group, updating all related devices in one request.
 If no broadcast group is determined or for Insteon commands that don't support broadcasting (e.g. percent), direct messages are sent to each related device instead, to adjust their level based on their all-link database.

 ## Insteon Binding Process